 In the previous post, we’ve dockerized our ASP.NET Core application.
 In this post, we are going to add a MySQL database as another container and connect it with our application.
-Since we’ll have multiple containers running we are going to take this opportunity to introduce Docker Compose tool which is a tool for defining and running multi-container applications.
+Since we’ll have multiple containers running we are going to introduce the Docker Compose tool which is one of the best tools for configuring and running multi-container applications.

 So let’s see what we are going to go through in this article: